Compliance Promotion Structure

 Prevention of insider trading

 The Company has established and operated the corporate regulations Insider Trading Control Rules for the purpose of prevention and control of insider trading.
-In addition, the system was newly established in fiscal 2013 to oblige the Company officers and employees intending to trade the Company shares to notify the Company thereof by the prescribed date (Treasury Stock Trading Prior Notification System) to further ensure the prevention of insider trading.
+In addition, the system was newly established in fiscal year ended March 31, 2014 to oblige the Company officers and employees intending to trade the Company shares to notify the Company thereof by the prescribed date (Treasury Stock Trading Prior Notification System) to further ensure the prevention of insider trading.

 Measures to Prevent Irregularities at Small-Scale Operating Sites